JuliaGPU/juliagpu.org/post/2023-07-19-oneapi_profiling/index.md

 ![VTune WebUI](vtune_webui.png)

 To start the analysis, click the big blue play button.
-If you use `IntelITT.@profile` to restrict the trace to the code of interest, use the second button with the pause symbol.
+If you use `IntelITT.@collect` to restrict the trace to the code of interest, use the second button with the pause symbol.